Worle railway station: History

 Upon the privatisation of British Rail in 1997, services were franchised to Wales & West, which was in turn succeeded in 2001 by Wessex Trains, an arm of National Express.
 The Wessex franchise was amalgamated with the Great Western franchise into the Greater Western franchise from 2006, and responsibility passed to First Great Western, a subsidiary company of FirstGroup, which was later rebranded Great Western Railway.
 Great Western Railway services to and from London Paddington started calling at Worle in 2007.
 Due to the trains being longer than the platforms, a selective door opening system was used to prevent passengers opening doors which were not adjacent to the platform.

 In 2012, plans to enhance the station's facilities were approved by the Department for Transport.
 The works, part of a large transport scheme called the Weston Package, included construction of a new council run car park containing 320 spaces on the South side of the station, better facilities for cyclists and motorcyclists, and a bus interchange.
 A bus link to the nearby Queensway retail park was also included in the scheme.
 The expansion took over unused land to the east and south of the station, and required the removal of slowworms and grass snakes to a nature reserve in Cheddar.
 The work, which started in April 2013, was completed later the same year with the new car park opening on 3 September 2013.

 Worle has had a large number of incidents of railway vandalism and antisocial behaviour, and the stretch of line through Worle is considered one of the most vandalised in the United Kingdom – obstructions have been left on the line and stones have being thrown at railway staff.
 There have been several incidents of train guards being attacked by passengers who refused to pay their fares, including one incident where the guard was dragged from the train and knocked to the ground.
 Vandals have also damaged the station's ticket machines, attacked passengers and slashed the tyres of cars parked at the station.

 Future

 Worle is on the Weston-super-Mare/Yate corridor, one of the main axes of the Greater Bristol Metro, a rail transport plan which aims to enhance transport capacity in the Bristol area.
-The group Friends of Suburban Bristol Railways supports the electrification of the line through Nailsea & Backwell, as does MP for Weston-super-Mare John Penrose.
+The group Friends of Suburban Bristol Railways supports the electrification of the line through Nailsea & Backwell, as did former MP for Weston-super-Mare John Penrose.